judemille/rust-xplane/README.md

 ```

 ## Disclaimer
-The author of this project is a trans lesbian who unequivocally supports Ukraine, and opposes any and all human rights violations.
+The current maintainer of this project is a trans lesbian who unequivocally supports Ukraine, and opposes any and all human rights violations.
 Do not use this project if you:
  * Do not unequivocally support the LGBTQ+ population, including transgender individuals.
+ * Think that LGBTQ+ people "shouldn't put it out on display"
+ * Refuse to address people with their preferred name, pronouns, and gender labels.
  * Do not support Ukraine
  * Support any far-right parties or politicians (including Vladimir Putin, the GOP, AfD, FdI, and similar)

-I cannot stop you, but if anyone found to meet the above listed criteria interacts with the project, they will be blocked from posting issues or pull requests.
+I cannot stop you, but if anyone observed to meet the above listed criteria interacts with the project,
+they will be blocked from posting issues or pull requests.

 ## License

-Licensed under the Mozilla Public License, version 2.0.
+Licensed under the European Union Public License, version 1.2.
+As the author currently resides outside the EU,
+all license disputes shall be handled in the courts of Belgium.
 Any code from commit `ba89d4234c5b4d7088a40b2bb8f537f72e1e2df3` and before is dual-licensed under the Apache License and the MIT License, at your choice.

 ## Minimum Supported Rust Version
-This crate is only tested with the latest stable Rust version at the time of a given commit.
-Maybe it will work with earlier versions.
+The MSRV of this crate is always the latest stable compiler version at the time of a given commit.
+Maybe it'll work on an older version.
 Maybe it won't.
-No guarantees are made as to version compatibility before the current stable Rust compiler.
+No guarantees.

 ### Contribution